vedantterse/AIO-PDF_tools/README.md

-### only follow these steps if the setup1.bat file is not working in your system
+### -----Only follow these steps if the setup1.bat file is not working in your system ------
 Instructions:-
 Make sure Python is installed on your computer.
 Open the terminal in the directory where you've cloned the repository.